kawamurashingo/OpenAIGPT4/README.md

 print $response;
 ```

 The generate_text method can also accept a model name and temperature parameter as options.
+By default, if not specified, the model name is set to 'gpt-4' and temperature to 0.7.

 ```
-my $response = $gpt->generate_text('Tell me a joke', 'gpt-4', 0.8);
+my $response = $gpt->generate_text('Tell me a joke', 'gpt-3.5-turbo-0613', 0.8);
 print $response;
 ```